0nix/ggj21/twine/evidence_questioning.md

 "You're unbelievable, Sergeant, I swear.
 We have a criminal here.
 Is that not enough for this unit anymore?
 Do you want to have this criminal here corrupting the mind of another citizen of this Republic, with words you and I know are completely against the Party and everything we stand for.
 And you want it to let it slide?
 You want to let it go like it was nothing!
 That is what's unbelievable, Sergeant Bayer."

 Sergeant Bayer adjusts his black necktie and grabs the first few papers from the surveillance dossier.
 "Let us remind ourselves, Lieutenant Bryce, the purpose of this mission."
 He says with tremendous condescension in his voice.
-"According to the documents here, this operation looked to establish culpability of being related or being a member of a subersive organization with designs to disrupt the security and harmony of the State, is that not?
+"According to the documents here, this operation looked to establish culpability of being related or being a member of a subversive organization with designs to disrupt the security and harmony of the State, is that not?
 Wasn't that very suspicion, a suspicion you found to be credible beyond my purview mind you, what brings us here every night?" /n/n Bryce stays silent, refusing to respond.

 Bayer hounds him further.
 "Is it not, Lieutenant Bryce?
 Group membership?
 Something this book may be evidence of but has yet to indicate any additional persons?"
 He inquires.